TurtleP/TurtleP.github.io-old2/LovePotion/wiki/compatability.md

-!> Löve Potion is a work in progress, so things may be missing.
+!> LÖVE Potion is a work in progress, so things may be missing.
 Please open an issue on the [GitHub Repository](https://github.com/TurtleP/LovePotion) if there's a feature you'd like to request.

 ## Drawing